kubosho/wezterm-sessions/README.md

   that need to be made
 - Complex pane layouts won't be correctly restored, the current implementation to determine the pane position is extremely basic

+## Credits

+This project is a fork of the original [WezTerm Session Manager](https://github.com/danielcopper/wezterm-session-manager) created by [Daniel Copper](https://github.com/danielcopper).

 ## Contributing